 This recipe ticks all the boxes: a crispy, buttery pastry, a light in texture yet rich in flavour almond cream filling and delicious soft pears.
 It is basically a mini version of my Pear Frangipane Tart and a winter version of my Peach Frangipane Tart!

 Pears are always a great fruit to bake with when in season.
 This fruit works so well with the flavour of Almonds, just like in my Almond Pear Cake.
 When poached in a liquid, they become so soft and literally melt in your mouth!

 I love making tarts with winter fruits, whether it is these super easy Puff Pastry Apple Tartlets, fancy Orange Tart or these more complex Frangipane Tarts with Poached Pears.
 But don't be scared off by the long recipe - it is actually more easy than it seems!

-This Pear Frangipane Tartlet Recipe combines 3 different elements:
+This Pear Frangipane Tartlets Recipe combines 3 different elements: